gregle/svr/community-survey/community-survey-2018.md

-# Seattle VR 2018 Community Survey Results
+# Seattle VR 2018 Community Survey Results/Review
+A massive thank you to everyone who took the time to fill out our 2018 Community Survey.
+Feedback like this is invaluable as we work to serve the community as best was we can.
+And we thought we'd go question by question and analyze some takeways from your feedback and suggestions.

+Thanks so much again for the feedback, and for being an absolutely amazing community! :heart_eyes:

 ## 1) What types of events do you regularly attend / follow?

-This questions gives us an idea of our event sizes relative to each other but more valuably it provides a frame for rest of the questions to get a better understanding of the communities being represented by the results.
+This question gives us an idea of our event sizes relative to each other but more valuably it provides a frame for rest of the questions.
+Giving a better understanding of the communities being represented by the responses.

 ![Graph for question 1](graphs/1-events.png)

 ## 2) Please rate how important each item is on determining your attendance of any given meetup

-Easily the most informative question we can learn our communitee's priorities
+Easily the most informative question, we can learn the community's priorities:
-- Community Engagement and networking is very important, which is wonderful.
+- Community engagement and networking is extremely important.
-- So is knowing what will be at each meetup.
-- The planned demos/activities/experiences are much more important then the over all event theme.
+- Knowing details on the planned demos/activities/experiences is much more important then knowing the over all event theme.
 - People are self-motivated in their attendance and not attending just because someone else is attending.
-- Everyone likes new hardware but it's not vital to attendance
+- Everyone likes new hardware but it's not vital to attendance.
 - Snacks/merch aren't a priority.
-- More important than how we all get to an event, is how easy it is to get to.
+- The ease of getting to an event/meetup is more important the method.

 ### a.
 Community Engagement and Networking Opportunities
 ![Graph for question 2 - community engagement](graphs/2-community-engagement.png)